Join the Corps! Better Our Community. Volunteer Together.

 Focus Area: Food Insecurity

-The Mitzvah Corps is currently focused on food insecurity.
+SJCC Mitzvah Corps is currently focused on food insecurity.
 The number of people in Washington who are food insecure has almost doubled since the start of the COVID-19 pandemic.
-The SJCC aims to spread light in this darkness by collecting food at our building on Mercer Island located conveniently just off I-90.
+The J aims to spread light in this darkness by collecting food at our building on Mercer Island located conveniently just off I-90.
 We will distribute non-perishable food donations to local food banks.
-Since August the SJCC has collected and distributed over 1,400 pounds of food!
+Since August 2020, the SJCC has collected and distributed more than 1,400 pounds of food!

 Ways to Get Involved

 Donate Non-Perishable Food/Items: You can donate the following items.
 Please note, we cannot accept any meat, dairy, frozen products, or prepared foods.

-- Non-perishable food requests: Cheerios, Life cereal, instant oatmeal, oatmeal canister, pasta (any kind), rice, quinoa, couscous, canned tuna, canned salmon, juices, tomato sauce, jam, peanut butter, beans, canned veggies, canned soup, canned/jarred tomato products
+- Non-perishable food requests: cereal, instant oatmeal, oatmeal canister, pasta, rice, quinoa, couscous, canned tuna, canned salmon, juice, tomato sauce, jam, peanut butter, beans, canned veggies, canned soup, canned/jarred tomato products.

-- You can drop off donations at the J between 9 am and 6 pm, Monday-Friday or 10 am to 3 pm, Saturday-Sunday.
-Drop-off your items in the bin at the top of the entrance ramp.
+- You can drop off donations at the J between 9 am and 6 pm, Monday-Friday, or 10 am to 3 pm, Saturday-Sunday.
+Drop off items in the bin at the top of the entrance ramp.
 Please note, you will not be allowed into the building.

 Due to the tremendous community response, we are no longer accepting paper bags.
 Thank you for your help!